 After a short visit to the La Jolla institute for Immunology in 2020, Dr. de Vries returned to the Erasmus MC and established multiple research lines on immunity to respiratory viruses, including paramyxoviruses, pneumoviruses and coronaviruses.

 Field(s) of expertise

 - Paramyxoviruses, Pneumoviruses, Influenza viruses, Coronaviruses, Poxviruses

 - Primary models for virus-host interactions (animal models and primary cells)

 Education and career

-As a scientist I actively participate in the international field of immunology and infectious diseases as member of WHO working groups, ESPID, ESCMID, ESV, ASV and the Microbiology Society, presenting my work at conferences on average 5-10 times per year.
-Additionally, I hold several positions of trust; among others I am an editorial board member for the peer-reviewed journals “Frontiers in Immunology” and “Vaccines”, and am a frequent grant proposal and manuscript reviewer.
-I also actively teach young minds in multiple MSc programs in the Netherlands (e.g. ‘Infection & Immunity’ at the Erasmus MC).
-In addition to my research achievements, I enjoy sharing knowledge on immunology and infectious diseases to a broad audience.
-I am involved in the design and execution of the “Viruskenner” project since 2012, a project that generates awareness for viral infections and spread among high school students.
-Additionally, I participate in “Open Campus” and “March for Science” events, and give vaccination advice workshops to risk groups and individuals that refuse vaccination.
+Dr. Vries actively teaches young minds in multiple MSc programs in the Netherlands (e.g. ‘Infection & Immunity’ at the Erasmus MC).
+He enjoys sharing knowledge on immunology and infectious diseases to a broad audience, and is involved in the design and execution of the “Viruskenner” project since 2012, a project that generates awareness for viral infections and spread among high school students.
+Additionally, dr. de Vries participates in “Open Campus” and “March for Science” events, and gives vaccination advice workshops to risk groups and individuals that refuse vaccination.

 - Measles immune suppression: lessons from the macaque model.